HDG94/HDG94.github.io/_pages/teaching.md

 ---
 layout: page
-permalink: /experiences/
+permalink: /teaching/
-title: Internship & Teaching Experiences
+title: intern & teaching
 description: Materials for courses you taught.
 Replace this text with your description.
 nav: true
 ---